isabella232/bas-style-kit/README.md

 The Testbed relies on local, development, versions of the Style Kit's styles and scripts, generated using the `build` Gulp task in the `app` container.

-The Testbed also has a limited set of styles and other assets of it's own (for things like the index of samples and displaying the current responsive breakpoint) located in `testbed/src/assets/`.
-These assets are generated using the `build` Gulp task in the `testbed` container.
+The Testbed also has a limited set of styles and other assets of it's own (for things like the index of patterns/samples and displaying the current responsive breakpoint) located in `testbed/src/assets/`.
+These assets are also generated using the `build` Gulp task in the `testbed` container.

 ## Developing